IHE/HIE-Whitepaper/README.md

 system/individual adds no value.
 Most often the requesting system/individual is either fully empowered to receive and use the content, or not authorized at all.
-In these cases, the use of user identity context, as discussed above around the [IUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-34.html) or [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) profiles, is sufficient to make the Access Control decision.
+In these cases, the use of user identity context, as discussed above around the [IUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-34.html) or [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profiles, is sufficient to make the Access Control decision.
 The trust relationship of the Document Sharing exchange includes background governance on appropriate use, as discussed above around the [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Profile.